ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 ```

 As you can see, mapping over an optional looks a lot like mapping over a collection.
-The difference is in how the lamdba expression is called: for collections the lambda is
+The difference is in how the lamdba expression is handled: for collections it is
 called once for each element, for optionals it is only called if the value exists.

 You may also notice that we don't have to manually wrap the return value of `shortest.len()` in